"How can I get a sustainability job?" is the wrong question

 who do I need to know or work with?

-Only then does it make sense to consider jobs.
-And then I prefer framing the question as: "what kind of job do I need to get or create to move closer to my goals?"
+Only after the above exploration does it make sense to consider the original question: how can I get a job in sustainability?
+And then I prefer framing the question as: "what kind of job do I need to get or create to move closer to how I want to specifically make a positive difference in the world?"

-The unimaginative catch any cab that passes by.
-And take any job that provides security or status.
-The creative determin
+The unimaginative catch any cab that passes by, and take any job that provides security or status.
+The creative determine where they want to go, commit, decide how to get there, and get to work.